 - Heat a grill pan over your stove over medium heat.
 Brush 1 Tablespoon olive oil over grill pan.

 - After the pork has marinated for at least 1 hour, remove and grill on the grill pan over medium-high heat for about 6-7 minutes on each side.

-- Once each side is nicely browned, use oven mitts to move the grill pan to the oven and roast for about 10 more minutes.
+- Once each side is nicely browned, use oven mitts to move the grill pan to the oven and roast the tenderloin for about 10 more minutes.

 - Remove the grill pan with the tenderloin from oven and let rest for 10 minutes before slicing.
 Serve immediately, garnished with crispy sage leaves if desired.